 Cloud Mover had never seen a sky so cloudless and a land so barren.
 Had it not been for the dark dots ahead indicating game and the outline of distant hills, he would have been fearful.
 It was, complained many of his people, not too late to turn back from this unfriendly land.
 But to a seasoned hunter and trapper as himself, it was both practically and logically too late.
 The herds were in motion.
 Without them, his people would starve.
 To stay behind meant death.
 So they must move on.

 Cloud Mover felt chosen, a feeling hard for him to grasp let alone explain.
 It wasn’t magic this time; it was something else.
 When asked by other hunters how he was so certain, he found it difficult to explain.
-Why did the Great Spirit only talk to him?
+Why did Wind Spirit only talk to him?
 He kept asking himself.
-Most of the weary hunters and their families saw the migration as a practical matter, which had nothing to do with religion….
+Most of the weary hunters and their families now saw the migration as a practical matter, which had nothing to do with religion….
 But Cloud Mover knew better.
 A word for their trek east he couldn’t define in his language grew in his mind…destiny.

-Ahead of Running Calf, who would lead the hunt today, were straggling reindeers—the calves and weakest of the herd, which would be the first members of the herd killed.
+Ahead of Running Calf, who would lead the hunt today, were straggling caribous—the calves and weakest of the herd, which would be the first members of the herd killed.
 Running Calf wasn’t the actual leader of his or any other band.
 With Cloud Mover’s change of status, that hadn’t been decided.
 Running Calf was merely in charge of the hunt today.
 He felt no honor it, only a sense of duty.
 Shielding his eyes from the merciless sun, he searched the trail behind for Cloud Mover, his father.
-He was slowing down increasingly, becoming a drag on the hunters, so typical of old men.
+His father was slowing down increasingly, becoming a drag on the hunters, so typical of old men.
 Because of his apparent magic, however, he wouldn’t be abandoned.
 Cloud Mover would keep walking until he dropped dead.
 On this fateful day, all of the foot worn and hungry people seemed to be a sorry and misbegotten lot.
 Because his race hadn’t yet developed the epicanthic folds that would protect his eyes from the arctic glare, the sun smarted his eyes.
 Shutting them reflexively, he turned away.
-Not knowing that he was the first human to cross the strait, he drew his hood down and adjusted the antlers on his head, rose his barbed spear, and lead his people toward the new world.
+Not knowing that he was the first human to cross the strait, he drew his hood down and adjusted the antlers on his head, rose his barbed spear, and lead his people toward the New World.